 Hôtel de ville de Roubaix, Municipal building in Grand Place, Roubaix, France

-The Hôtel de ville de Roubaix is a large administrative building with a central pavilion flanked by two wings.
-These wings house various municipal services and the Chamber of Commerce on a central square.
+The Hôtel de ville de Roubaix is the town hall of Roubaix, a city in northern France, and it stands on a central public square.
+The building is made up of a central pavilion flanked by two wings, which together house municipal offices and the Chamber of Commerce.

 The community of curious travelers